HWeber-tech/emp_proving_ground_v1/docs/ARCHITECTURE_REALITY.md

 **Status**: Limited working components

 **Components**:
-- `icmarkets_api.py`: FIX API connectivity (authentication working)
+- `fix_connection_manager.py`: FIX session bootstrapping helpers and typed configuration hooks
-- `icmarkets_config.py`: Configuration for IC Markets integration
+- `mock_fix.py`: Simplified FIX manager used for tests and rehearsals

-**Reality**: Basic FIX connectivity works for authentication and basic messaging.
-No real trading execution beyond test orders.
+**Reality**: Legacy IC Markets connectors have been removed; only the connection manager scaffolding and mocks remain.
+There is no live broker execution, only bootstrap wiring for future pilots.

 ### Evolution Layer (`src/evolution/`)